2018 Applications are now closed.

 We are offering up to $5,000 grant awards for teacher-led SEL projects for the 2018-19 school year.
 We are also offering up to $25,000 grant awards for district projects that span multiple schools in the 2018-19 school year.
 The teacher and district applications will be evaluated separately.
 A district applying for a district award is also eligible to have one or more of its teachers apply for a teacher award, and vice versa.

 All recipients will have the opportunity to present your work to and connect with a group of national SEL practitioners, experts and advocates at a convening during the 2018-19 school year.

-The Innovation Fund sought proposals from individual educators, teams of educators and district leaders seeking to improve systems that foster social and emotional skills in fresh, inventive or innovative ways.
-Examples include novel interventions or instructional practices focused on improving competencies such as resilience, learning mindsets, compassion, self-management and sense of belonging.
-Though all proposals were welcome, the fund prioritized proposals that specifically support one or more of the following student populations:
+We are looking for proposals from individual teachers, teams of educators, and district leaders seeking to improve students’ social-emotional skills in fresh, inventive or innovative ways.
+Examples can include novel interventions or instructional practices focused on improving competencies such as resilience, academic tenacity, learning mindsets, self-management, sense of belonging, and other social and emotional skills.

 - Students from indigenous communities

 - New arrivals (such as refugees) or immigrants

 A complete list of eligibility requirements and selection criteria are available on the RFP and FAQ documents at the bottom of this page.